 Property damage to homes and businesses expected by Hurricane Matthew is going to be substantial.
 Hopefully with all of the advance warnings in the news, Americans will not experience any loss of life.
 We’ll know more later today.

-People who have lost their home or experienced any other type of damage or loss because of Hurricane Matthew should pay attention to how insurance companies took advantage and mistreated many of the victims of Hurricane Katrina which hit the Gulf Coast back in 2005.
-Knowing what tactics big insurance will use to delay or deny should allow you to protect your rights and force insurance companies to honor their policy contracts and obligations to you.
+People who have lost their home or experienced any other type of damage or loss because of Hurricane Matthew should pay attention to how insurance companies took advantage and mistreated many of the victims of earlier hurricanes including Hurricanes Sandy and Katrina.
+Knowing what tactics big insurance used in the past to delay and deny claims will allow you to protect your rights and force insurance companies to honor their policy contracts and obligations to you.

 If you recall, Hurricane Katrina swept across the Gulf Coast leaving historic levels of death and destruction in its wake.
-The storm caused an incredible $135 billion in damages, leaving thousands homeless, jobless and bereft of hope.
+The storm caused an incredible $135 billion in damages, leaving thousands homeless, jobless and without much hope.

 After this tragedy and while facing their darkest hours, many survivors found themselves experiencing harm a second time.
 This time from their insurance companies.

 What happened is that insurance companies started offering pennies on the dollar for real and personal property damage losses.
 Insurance companies denied coverage for business income loss and often times simply refused to honor insurance policy agreements.
 Some insurance companies claimed that the destruction had nothing to do with wind damage, which was covered under most policies back then, but was caused by floodwater, which as not covered.